mega0319/seven-deuce-offsuit-poker/README.md

 ![seven-deuce-demo](./pokerclip.gif)
 minute long gameplay demo

+The name Seven Deuce "offsuit" is just the representation of the worst possible starting hand a player can hold.
+The entire name seven deuce off suite is just a play on words.

 The objective of this project was to create a web-sockets based texas hold'em poker application where users can connect to the same room and play against each other.
 Being a poker enthusiast myself,